MuhammadMoiz20/PKI_Cloud_Solution/README.md

 * [Here](https://github.com/RamseyW2004/cosc55project/wiki/Functional-PKI-Deployment-Guide) is a guide to deploy the PKI.
 * [Here](https://github.com/RamseyW2004/cosc55project/wiki/Functional-Cloud-Deployment-Guide) is a guide to deploy the cloud environment in AWS.
 * [Here](https://github.com/RamseyW2004/cosc55project/wiki/System-Deployment-Plan) is an abstract system deployment plan.
+* [Here](https://github.com/RamseyW2004/cosc55project/wiki/References) are a list of references we consulted throughout the development of our solution.